craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 We're probably gonna head out, but we talked to a lumberjack named Maggie!
 She's gonna come travel and explore with us.

+The Entrance and Exits of the Castaway Cove are marked by pairs of heart-shaped trees.
+Speak Thromka to part the vines and pass upon the path.
+There is a circular path around the lake that extended to the points of interest of the island.

 ## Stats

 | L. 4 | XP: 3,570 | /6,500 | (1) Inspiration |